louislef299/louislef299/README.md

 👋 Hi, I’m Louis

-I'm a platform/network engineer ☁️
+Some days I'm a platform/network engineer ☁️

-If I'm not coding 💻, I'm outside 🚴
+Keeping it simple

 <!---
 louislef299/louislef299 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.